 The candidates for the open board seats include one incumbent, Henry “Hank” Miller, III., a local commercial real estate broker who’s been on the board since 2013.
 In seeking his second term, Miller said that the town was on the right direction, but the board would still had several critical issues to over the coming months.

 “The last four years have been productive, but there are still things I want to get done,” Miller said.
 “The town has had a really good model, we’ve been able to put quite a bit of money away each year.”

 In addition to continuing to grow the town’s funds, Miller said that the town’s water quality would be an issue, especially as it evaluates whether to work more closely with the Cape Fear Public Utility Authority in light of the controversy over the revelation of the chemical GenX in the water supply.
 Miller also said that continuing to extend funding for beach renourishment and completing the future land use map were important priorities as well.

-The other two candidates would be newcomers to the board, including Ken Dull, the chairman of the Wrightsville Beach Planning Board, and Pat Bradford, owner and publisher of Wrightsville Beach Magazine, as well as the former publisher of Lumina News and a local Realtor.
+The other two candidates would be newcomers to the board, including Ken Dull, the chairman of the Wrightsville Beach Planning Board, and Pat Bradford, owner and publisher of Wrightsville Beach Magazine, as well as the former publisher of Lumina News and real estate broker.